 ● bordetella bronchiseptica

-Diseases The Vaccinations Will Protect Your Animal Against
+Diseases The Vaccinations Will Protect Your Cats and Kittens Against

 We recommend that all cats receive F3 vaccinations covering Cat Flu and Panleukopaenia.